chatty831/English-to-Spanish-Translation-using-Transformers/README.md

 Put the downloaded files in the `/var/` directory.

 # Prediction
 In order to get the predictions on your own from the model, you may use the `predict.py` file.
+You have to type the spanish sentence in the terminal after running the python file and it will print the output in the terminal.